One more secret among lovers already keeping a friend in the dark.

 I didn't know if Carolie would forgive what her husband and I had done—if I could even gather the courage to bring her in.

 Even in the total darkness, my feet strode about, unhindered as always.
 This time, though, they rebelled, tried to carry me away from my confession.
 For once, no part of me wanted to see my beautiful 'Stone Angel.'

-We thought we knew best, Drensen and I. The lies began for good cause; we lied to my sweet, stone-angel Duchess so we could shield her from the reality of the world.
+We always thought we knew best, Drensen and I. The lies began for good cause; we lied to my sweet, stone-angel Duchess so we could shield her from the reality of the world.
 Rather than mention the gore of battle, we told her we went to a summit.
-We kept our wounds, aching for her healing touch, bandaged and hidden.
+Aching for her healing touch, we kept our wounds bandaged and hidden.
 With all that, when we'd rendezvous—I shook my head.
 One more secret, among lovers already keeping a friend in the dark.

 That's what I'd told myself.
 Father trained me never to think of this moment.
 "Never consider the possibility of remorse, let alone genuine confession."
 Who could blame a bandit woman, left alone to guard the treasure who should have been hers in the first place?

 I shook my head and turned away.

 In that moment, I sighed; whether from regret or longing, I cannot say.

 "Kissla.
 Come, join me?"

 I sparked my lantern and put my hand on her shoulder, voice tight with emotion.
 "We need to talk."